 Many companies realized the video platform was uber-effective when it came to marketing to millennials — a demographic less impacted by the economic downturn.
 In 2012, the app boasted 100,000 daily active users.
-Less than a decade later, it now has over 200 million.
+A decade later, it now has over 332 million.
 Companies that took the “leap” to invest in a new medium like Snapchat at a time when it was generally advised to hide all your money under the mattress, reaped the benefits in the long run.

 Examples like this make it easy to see how experimenting with new opportunities, even during a recession, can prove to be a wise decision in hindsight.

 That’s why companies, in preparation for the coming recession, are already strategizing how to take advantage of digital marketing platforms.